Villikins and his Dinah: America

-By March 1855, the song was already highly popular in New York.New York Times, 26 March 1855:'BURTON'S THEATRE. – ...The inimitable "Villikins and his Dinah" will be given in the afterpiece.'
+By March 1855, the song was already highly popular in New York.

-Stephen Foster's version was used during the 1856 presidential election when three parties adopted the tune for their campaign songs, one being Foster's "The Great Baby Show".
+Stephen Foster's version was used during the 1856 presidential election when three parties adopted the tune for their campaign songs, one being Foster's "The Great Baby Show."

 It was also used for "Ballad of John Dean", a comic ballad based on a real-life event in New York, when the youngest daughter of wealthy liquor merchant John G. Boker eloped with her father's Irish coachman, John Dean, and was disinherited.

-In 1860, "Sweet Betsy from Pike", using the "Villikins" tune but with fresh lyrics, was written by John A. Stone, a California-based songwriter.
+In 1860, "Sweet Betsy from Pike," using the "Villikins" tune but with fresh lyrics, was written by John A. Stone, a California-based songwriter.
 It was revived in the 1940s by the singer Burl Ives.

 A song extolling American Civil War generals Sherman and Sheridan was also composed to the "Villikins" tune.

-Helen Hartness Flanders collected a version of the song titled "Dinah's Lovers" in Rutland, Vermont in 1930.
-It was sung by a seventh-generation Vermonter who had learned it from her grandmother, suggesting that either song or its source ballad had a longstanding tradition in the region.
+Helen Hartness Flanders collected a version of the song titled "Dinah's Lovers" in Rutland, Vermont, in 1930.
+It was sung by a seventh-generation Vermonter who had learned it from her grandmother, suggesting that the song or its source ballad had a longstanding tradition in the region.